qwenballard/sneakerapp/README.md

 Things to Fix:
-- Login: Error if someone enters incorrect password or email
+- [ ] Login: Error if someone enters incorrect password or email. (redirect back to login)
-- Loading of pages... shouldn't say their are no sneakers unless there actually are none
+- [ ] Loading of pages... shouldn't say their are no sneakers unless there actually are none
+- [ ] finish setting up SneakerPage and related sneakers list